microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

 | delete-unmanaged-solution-and-components.yml | delete-unmanaged-solution-and-components |

 1. In Azure DevOps go to **Pipelines** and **Create a New Pipeline**
-1. Select **Azure Repos Git** for your code Repository and point to Azure DevOps repo you created and seeded in the first step above.
+2. Select **Azure Repos Git** for your code Repository and point to Azure DevOps repo you created and seeded with the pipeline templates in the steps above.
 ![image.png](.attachments/GETTINGSTARTED/image-b27c7dc5-7fe7-449f-99bc-73b9b351cc94.png)
 1. On the **Configure your pipeline** page select **Existing Azure Pipelines YAML file** and point to **/Pipelines/export-solution-to-git.yml**, **/Pipelines/import-unmanaged-to-dev-environment.yml** or **/Pipelines/delete-unmanaged-solution-and-components.yml**  and Select **Continue**.
 ![image-20210309102040713](.attachments/GETTINGSTARTED/image-20210309102040713.png)